risd-creative-programming/fa13-introtocreativeprogramming/README.md

 - ~~write to Sue~~
 - ~~write back to Lauren's email~~
 - check out experimental mode in Processing 2
-- see about making a page in fa2013 github repo for class entry point
+- ~~see about making a page in fa2013 github repo for class entry point~~ -- instructions to update here https://help.github.com/articles/creating-pages-with-the-automatic-generator. basically just fetch origin and checkout gh-pages branch.

 ### July 3, 2013
 - ~~make github~~